SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 3 - QC and Trimming/README.md

 Create and submit a FastQC job for each of your fastq or fastq.gz read files.
 A generic fastqc job can be found here: [FastQC.job](https://github.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/blob/main/job_files/fastqc.job).

-Download your FastqQC results using Globus and open the .html files in your browser.
+Download your FastqQC results using Filezilla and open the .html files in your browser.

 ### Read Trimming with fastp
 We trim our reads to remove poor quality basepairs and residual adapter sequence using fastp.